AmberGTP5/DeepSeek-r1/readme.md

 MIT

 ## Acknowledgments
+Thanks to the [llm_related](https://github.com/wyf3/llm_related/tree/main) project for providing guidance and inspiration.
 We extend our gratitude to the **Qwen** team for providing the base model and to the creators of the **GSM8K dataset**.